 Concierge Level on the Disney Dream was probably our best family vacation ever.

 When Disney Cruise Line added the Dream and Fantasy to their fleet they focused on making their Concierge product even more compelling.
 After recent refurbishments, there are now a Disney Wonder and Disney Magic Concierge Lounge, too.

-The experience starts before your vacation begins with pre-arrival services that enable priority on reserving onboard activities, shore excursions, dining reservations, and beach cabanas on Disney’s private island, Castaway Cay.
+The experience starts before your vacation begins with pre-arrival services that enable priority on reserving onboard activities, the port adventures (shore excursions), dining reservations, and beach cabanas on Disney’s private island, Castaway Cay.